Tic-Tac-Dough: Syndication: 1990

 The second syndicated revival of the series premiered on September 10, 1990.
 Its theme music was composed by Henry Mancini, his final television theme song.

 The series was a Barry & Enright Production (the company's last) and distributed by ITC Entertainment.

 As noted above, Patrick Wayne hosted, while Larry Van Nuys announced with Art James substituting for two weeks.
 The 1990 revival was one of four game shows to premiere on September 10, 1990, with five premiering altogether for the season.
 Like the other four series, however, Tic-Tac-Dough did not find an audience.
 The series was the first of the five to be cancelled, airing its final new episode on December 7, 1990, after thirteen weeks.
 Three months of reruns followed and the show aired for the last time on March 8, 1991.

+Game Show Network: 2025

+On January 30, 2024, it was reported that Game Show Network green lit a revival of the series.
+Production on the revival began in April 2024.
+A pilot was recorded in 2021 for NBCUniversal with Tom Bergeron as host, but the series was not picked up.
+On April 2, 2024, the show was officially announced, with Brooke Burns as host.
+Harry Friedman will serve as one of the executive producers.
+The show premiered on April 14, 2025, at 7:00 p.m.
+ET, alongside the premiere of Bingo Blitz with Valerie Bertinelli.
+Coincidentally, Wink Martindale, the former host of Tic-Tac-Dough from 1978 to 1985, died the following day from complications of lymphoma at the age of 91.

 International versions

-Tic-Tac-Dough is one of only three Barry–Enright game shows known to have foreign adaptations, the others being Twenty One and Concentration.
+Tic-Tac-Dough is one of only three Barry & Enright game shows known to have foreign adaptations, the others being Twenty-One and Concentration.